 The school offers more than academic and pastoral support.
-The educational psychologist, occupational therapists, speech and language therapists, plus a playbased therapist offer expert support and guidance that directly supports pupils' development.
+The educational psychologist, occupational therapists, speech and language therapists, expert support and guidance that directly supports pupils' development.
 The personalised support pupils receive is often underpinned by detailed assessment information that the clinical team provides.
-The addition of the clinical team is invaluable (Ofsted 2023)
+The addition of the clinical team is invaluable (Ofsted 2023).

-The 'Internal Team Around the Child' (ITAC) is led by the class teacher and consists of the learning support assistants, the pastoral team and then any members of the clinical team who are involved in your child's care.
-For some children this will include our Education Psychologist (Penny Fog), Assistant Psychologist (Shelley Thompson), Therapist (Bairbre Anderson), Speech and Language Therapists (Sarah Booth and Amelia Schofield), Occupational Therapists (Laura Oliver and Hannah Powell) and Therapists Assistant (Shauna Hall).
+The 'Internal Team Around the Child' (ITAC) is led by the class teacher and consists of the Teaching Assistants, the Pastoral team and any members of the Clinical team who are involved in your child's care.